A Simple and Efficient Multi-Task Learning Approach for Conditioned Dialogue Generation: More Implementation Details

 \section{More Implementation Details}

-For large-scale datasets, performances of models usually stop to increase or start to decrease after the 4-th epoch.
-For the small-scale dataset, it usually is after the 6-th epoch.
+For the small-scale datasets, we trained the models until the performances stop to increase on validation set to prevent over-fitting.
+For large-scale datasets, we fine-tuned the models for four epochs.
 In Table \ref{tab:runtime}, the average runtime is tested using a 1080Ti GPU device, and the batch size is set to take all of the GPU memories.
-TA-Seq2Seq and THRED are implemented in TensorFlow \footnote{https://github.com/nouhadziri/THRED}.
+TA-Seq2Seq and THRED are implemented in TensorFlow.
 Other models are implemented in PyTorch.
 Notice that the runtime will be influenced by code implementation in additional to model structure.
 When experimenting with the small-scale Persona Reddit dataset, we decrease the number of parameters of Sp-Model and MT-Speaker models to 48M and 52M respectively in order to avoid over-fitting.
-C-GPT loads the pre-training results of GPT.
+C-Trans-ED loads the pre-training results of GPT.
 In the original paper, they pre-trained by themselves using a Chinese corpus, which cannot be used in our experiments.

-C-TTransfo utilizes the pre-training results of GPT-2.
+Additionally, we explored the idea proposed in \citet{zeng2020open} to decrease finetune-generation discrepancy introduced by MLM training objective.
+Nevertheless, the conditioned language encoding task cannot employ this method because it applies bi-directional self-attention.
+Experimental result on small-scale Persona Reddit shows that eliminating this discrepancy helps to decrease perplexity from 55 to 52.